RIOT-OS/RIOT/sys/elfloader/README.md

 -----------------------------------

 To put and relocate an object file persistently, you need to put into the flash memory.
-Then during relocation, the new values are falshed persistently.
+Then during relocation, the new values are flashed persistently.
 You need to take care, that

 - The object file does not share any segements with running code,